wordtoword/glowing-umbrella/en/stripe.md

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/e81e5bf8059255990282938646463d7f.png)](https://diverta.gyazo.com/e81e5bf8059255990282938646463d7f)

-On the Group editor screen, enter the API ID you copied from Stripe into the "Stripe plan ID" field.
+On the Group editor screen, enter the API ID you copied from Stripe into "Stripe price ID".

+[[info]] The "Stripe price ID" field only appears on admin panels with Stripe successfully integrated.
+If you do not see this field, go back to the integration step above and check if all your inputs and settings are correct.

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/78f1935551a531aca28173a429c81e57.png)](https://diverta.gyazo.com/78f1935551a531aca28173a429c81e57)